GSA/fedramp-gov/_posts/2023-05-17-gsa-releases-fedramps-2023-customer-survey.md

 layout: blog-page
 ---
 <h3>We want to hear from you!</h3>
 In previous years, the FedRAMP PMO released its own survey to our stakeholders.
-This year we are leveraging the annual Federal Acquisition Service (FAS) Customer Survey to gather your valuable feedback.
+This year we are leveraging the annual <a href="https://www.gsa.gov/about-us/organization/federal-acquisition-service/customer-and-stakeholder-engagement/fy-2023-federal-acquisition-service-fas-customer-survey" target="_blank" rel="noopener noreferrer">Federal Acquisition Service (FAS) Customer Survey</a> to gather your valuable feedback.
 This is in an effort to be more efficient and to dedicate more resources to FedRAMP Automation activities.

 Please take a moment to complete this survey before <b>June 23, 2023</b> to share your feedback with the FedRAMP PMO.
 Be on the lookout for an email from <u><b>surveys@research.gsa.gov</b></u> titled <b>“How are we doing?
 Let us know!”</b> The survey should take 7-8 minutes to complete.